ember-modifier/ember-modifier/MIGRATIONS.md

 ### Function-based modifiers

-For function-based modifiers, you simply need to pass a new options argument to the `modifier()` call.
+For function-based modifiers, the only change you need to make is to pass a new options argument to the `modifier()` call.

 Previously, you would write this: